westonplatter/example-golang-todo/README.md

 Simple Todo List web app.

 **The backend is written in Go using the Standard Library, only**.

-The frontend was copy and pasted from the TodoMVC project.
+The frontend was copy and pasted from the TodoMVC project (backbone).

 Pull requests are welcomed and **encouraged**!